Zanouskaya/color-kobrin/README.md

     $ npm --version
     8.5.0

-If you need to update `npm`, you can make it using `npm`!
-Cool right?
+If you need to update `npm`, you can make it using `npm`.
 After running the following command, just open again the command line and be happy.

     $ npm install npm -g